bredtoshred/McKenzie_CSCI2270_FinalProject/README.md

 Group Members: Marcus Garza, Julio Lopez, Philip McKenzie

 Project Summary:
-Our project will implement some of the functions of the social media wesite Facebook.
-The user will be prompted for a menu with options add friends, delete friends, create a new account, find mutual friends, check for peoples birthdays and find how many friends apart two individuals are (edge length).
-To do this the program will read in from, and update, a text file containing names, freinds(edges), and date of birth.
-The Program itself will implement friend lists using graphs and use structs to store information about individuals.
+Our project will be a program that implements social networking functions using the graph data structure.
+The user will be prompted with the display menu, from there you will be able to add friends, find mutual friends(display personal information), delete a friend, and create an account.
+The program will read in a text file of a list of friends with specific details about that person that will be individually stored as a "friend" struct.

+Dependencies:
+Program will run through the virtual machine

+System Requirements:
+No additional system requirements.

+Contributers:
+Rhonda Hoenigman: Suggested additional methods, edge length between friends